genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/02_training-content-day2.md

 :::

 :::info END OF DAY 2
-This is the end of the day 2 of our training, to help your training journey, check out how your application should look like at the end of day 2 [here](https://github.com/genesiscommunitysuccess/devtraining-seed/tree/End_Of_Day_2).
+This is the end of the day 2 of our training.
+To help your training journey, check out how your application should look at the end of day 2 [here](https://github.com/genesiscommunitysuccess/devtraining-seed/tree/End_Of_Day_2).
 :::